-The APSA Departmental Services Program is pleased to offer the following new benefits for department members starting in the 2016-2017 academic year:
+The APSA Departmental Services Program is pleased to include the following benefits for department members:

 - Virtual Campus Visits: On-demand webinars for departmental members and their faculty and students on a select range of topics, including: diversity and inclusion, research and data on the discipline, non-academic career paths for PhDs, media communications training for faculty, and more!
 Email us for more information.